Blackening Spice

 - Skill Level: Easy

-Just so we’re clear: Blackened does not mean charred or burned!
-The crispy “blackened” crust is made up of savory, aromatic spices and herbs, including paprika, garlic, and cayenne heat blend together into a versatile seasoning that you can use on tons (literally tons) of dishes.
+Just so we’re clear: Blackened does not mean charred or burned.
+The crispy “blackened” crust is made up of savory, aromatic spices and herbs, including paprika, garlic, and cayenne, that blend into a versatile seasoning that you can use on blackened chicken and (literally tons) of dishes.
 The flavor is bold and delicious!

 - Simple and flavorful.
-I can’t tell you enough how easy this Cajun-style spice is to make, or how big it is on flavor.
-You’re just going to have to find out for yourself!
-But I will tell you, making your own is always better than buying it pre-made because the flavor is better, and you can customize it to your tastes.
+This Cajun-style spice is easy to make and big on flavor.
+Like my homemade taco seasoning, making blackened seasoning from scratch is always better than buying it pre-made.
+The flavor is better, fresher, and you can customize it to your tastes.

 - Great to have on hand.
 I love mixing up a big batch of this blackening seasoning to keep in my pantry whenever inspiration strikes.
-From recipes like my Blackened Chicken, to blackened fish and shrimp, it never fails to spice things up in the best possible way.
-Read on further for ideas!
+From chicken to blackened fish and shrimp, it never fails to spice things up in the best possible way.

 - No sneaky gluten.
 Some pre-made spice blends can use fillers that are a source of hidden gluten.
 Making your own from individual spices and herbs is an easier way to ensure you avoid any cross-contamination.